-It can be easy to add a dog, cat, or other animal to the family without truly knowing how to decide if you’re ready for a pet — or thoroughly considering the typical pros and cons.
-For example, living with cats has helped my son learn about pet care and has led him to love cats like we do, but it brings frustrations, too.
-For one, I can’t think how many times I’ve had to remind him not to leave anything lying around that could be dangerous if the cats eat it, such as toys with string or wires.
+It can be easy to add a dog, cat, or other animal to the family without truly knowing if you’re ready for a pet — or thoroughly considering the typical pros and cons.
+For example, living with cats has helped my son learn about pet care and has led him to love cats like my husband and I do, but it brings frustrations, too.
+For one, I can’t think how many times I’ve had to remind him not to leave anything lying around that could be dangerous for the cats to eat, such as toys with string or wires.
 One of our cats likes to drink my son’s milk and steal his toast, pizza, and so on, so we can’t leave them on the table unsupervised.
 I also don’t like to think about how much we spend on premium cat food and litter.

 Pets can add almost as much frustration to the household as the love they bring, so here are some tips on how to decide if you’re ready for a pet:

 1. Are you in the midst of a particularly challenging time in your child’s development or in another transitional period?
 You probably don’t want to housetrain a new puppy when you’re potty training your toddler, for example — and if you have a baby at home, be aware that a dog may consider dirty diapers fascinating and may gleefully grab them during a diaper change … or every diaper change.
 If your child is learning to walk, it might not be a good time to add an active puppy or dog to the mix, especially if the dog hasn’t yet learned basic commands or acceptable doggie manners.
 If you’re pregnant, or if you’re on maternity leave and soon returning to work, it’s probably better to wait until things have calmed down a bit and your family has established a good routine.
 (If you’re pregnant and already have a pet, here are some tips to prepare your dog or cat.)